Cornell University ECE4760

 This scheme is technically a second-order, explicit, self-starting, predictor/corrector method.

 It produces an estimate of the time course of v1 and v2.
 A plot of V1 is shown below in the top trace below.
 All three solvers essentially overlap.
 The bottom traces are the errors (x10 vertical gain) for each solver.
-The fp32 and s15x16 are overlapped in the red trace.
-The green fp16 trace has noticably more error.
+The fp32 and s15x16 are overlapped in the blue trace.
+The green fp16 trace has noticably more error, but still probably good enough for video games.
 This was true over a large range of system parameters.
 Probably the truncation of add/subtract to 11 bits is an accuracy killer.
+The error amplitude for the fp32 scales as the square of the step size, as expected for a second order method.
+At the shown step size of 1/32, the error for fp32 and s15x16 are both around 0.002 of the solution amplitude.
+The error for fp16 is around 0.02.
+The error for all three arithmetic systems increased for lower damping or higher frequency.

 Code